Relational superposition measurements with a material quantum ruler: Position measurements with a material reference frame

 In this idealised description of the quantum ruler, each site $m$ is a two-level system, where the state $\ket{0}_{r_m}$ corresponds to the ruler not being distorted and the state $\ket{1}_{r_m}$ corresponds to the ruler being distorted by the interaction with the quantum system $S$.
 A general state of the ruler is then

-We are interested in the measurements where only one site, say $j$, is distorted.
-As we explain in Section~\ref{sec:quantumruler}, this is not realistic for the actual quantum ruler, which responds to the interaction with the system in a non-local way.
+In an ideal scenario where the system is localized near ruler site $j$, a distortion occurs at the ruler site $j$.
+As we explain in Section IV, this is not realistic for the actual quantum ruler, which responds to the interaction with the system in a non-local way.
 We define the state in which one site is distorted as $\ket{0}_{r_1} \ket{0}_{r_2} \cdots \ket{1}_{r_j} \cdots \ket{0}_{r_N} = \ket{j=1}_r$.
 The new single-position measurement is an operator on the Hilbert space of the ruler and of the quantum system, namely

-where $\ket{\psi_{j}}_S$ is a normalised state on the Hilbert space of the quantum system centred at the $j$th site and roughly constant in the corresponding slot, and having typical width $\sigma$ which is at least of the order of $R$.
+where $\ket{\psi_{j}}_S$ is a normalised state on the Hilbert space of the quantum system centred at the $j$th site and roughly constant in the corresponding slot, and having typical width $\sigma$ which is at least of the order of the measurement apparatus resolution $R$.
 For instance, they could be coherent states with very large $\sigma$.
 Notice that, in the case of an ideal ruler, we do not need the states $\ket{\psi_{j}}_S$ to be orthogonal for different values of $j$, because the measurement acting on the dipoles of the ruler ensures that $M_{j} M_{k} = M_{j} \delta_{j, k}$.
-However, they must form a basis of the Hilbert space of the system $S$.
-In addition, we also obtain the completeness condition $\sum_m M_m + \sum_{\bar{m}} M_{\bar{m}} = \mathbb{1}_{lab}$, where the first term includes the measurements that are physically relevant for us (for instance, those corresponding to the slot where the system is) and $\bar{m}$ labels the complementary set.
-Finally, $\mathbb{1}_{lab}$ is the identity restricted to the laboratory.
+However, the states $\ket{\psi_{j}}_S$ must form a basis of the Hilbert space of the system $S$.
+In addition, we also obtain the completeness condition $\sum_m M_m + \sum_{\bar{m}} M_{\bar{m}} = \mathbb{1}_{\text{lab}}$, where the first term includes the measurements that are physically relevant for us (for instance, those corresponding to the slot where the system is) and $\bar{m}$ labels the complementary set.
+Here, $\mathbb{1}_{\text{lab}}$ is the identity operator on the Hilbert space of the system and ruler restricted to the laboratory, where the laboratory might comprise the edge of the ruler or other delineated boundaries.

-This construction can be extended to measure a quantum superposition state of the system $S$; up to a relative phase, such a measurement is
+This construction can be extended to measure the system $S$ that is prepared in a quantum superposition of different sites.
+In this work, we are particularly interested in determining whether the system exists in a superposition involving two distinct sites.
+Suppose that based on prior knowledge, we learn that the system is restricted to two specific sites, denoted as $j$ and $k$.
+However, the coherence of the system over the two sites remains uncertain.
+In such a scenario, the measurement to define the coherence can be described as

 It is then easy to check that the set of measurements $\tilde{M}_{i=1}^N = \Big\lbrace M_+, M_-, \lbrace M_i\rbrace_{i \neq j,k} \Big\rbrace$ satisfies the same relations $\tilde M_{l} \tilde M_{m} = \tilde M_{l} \delta_{l, m}$ and $\sum_m \tilde M_m + \sum_{\bar{m}} \tilde M_{\bar{m}} = \mathbb{1}_{lab} $.
 In what follows, we consider a regime in which the interaction strength $\epsilon$ between the ruler and the system is small.
 In this case, the measurement is analogous to a ``weak'' measurement as defined, e.g., in Ref.\,\cite{oreshkov2005weak}.